Visit the National Theater Project Program page to learn more about the program and its advisors.

-- Grantees will be required to participate in the cohort meeting, which will take place in November or December, 2020 (location TBA).
+- Grantees will be required to participate in the cohort meeting, which will take place on November 9-10, 2020, in Hartford, CT.
 This meeting will offer professional development and networking opportunities.

 - NTP staff will be available during the application process to answer your questions, 9:00 AM to 5:00 PM ET Mon-Fri.

 Participation in the cohort meeting, which will take place in November or December, 2020 (location TBA), is required.